foundation/foundation-emails/docs/pages/tips-tricks.md

 Causes

 - Making the HTML file size less than 20kb (20540 characters) - not including images or the plain-text version.
-This charachter count includes things like inline styles, HTML tags, and spaces, and other HTML entities.
+This character count includes things like inline styles, HTML tags, and spaces, and other HTML entities.
 - Downloading the message over cellular data, not WiFi.
 Can't do much about this one.

 Solution?

 - Create emails that are short and to the point.
 Too many call-to-actions's, topics, or long emails don't tend to work that well anyways.
 - Minify your HTML.
 The ZURB Stack comes with a setting to minify the HTML if you run `npm run build`.
-This will remove white-space which adds to the charachter count and file size.
-Our [web inliner](http://foundation.zurb.com/emails/inliner.html) also has an option to remove (compress) whitespace between your charachters.
+This will remove white-space which adds to the character count and file size.
+Our [web inliner](http://foundation.zurb.com/emails/inliner.html) also has an option to remove (compress) whitespace between your characters.

 ---